VKCOM/statshouse/website/docs/guides/send-data.md

 ### Host name as a tag

 To view statistics for each host separately, you may want to use host names as tag values.
-Try the _Max host_ feature instead.
+Try the _Max host_ option instead.
 You do not have to send something special to get use of _Max host_—[enable it in the UI](view-graph.md#9--max-host).

 Using host names as tag values prevents data from being aggregated and leads to increased sampling.
-By contrast, the _Max host_ feature does not lead to increased sampling but allows you to find the host that sends the maximum value for your metric.
+By contrast, the _Max host_ option does not lead to increased sampling but allows you to find the host that sends the maximum value for your metric.

-The _Max host_ feature helps to answer questions like these:
+The _Max host_ option helps to answer questions like these:
 * which host has the maximum disk space usage, or
 * which host shows the maximum rate for a particular error type.